 Local hiring is a goal or requirement to hire people who live close to the place of work.
-This aim is often more specifically structured as a requirement for contractors awarde certain proportion of the people working on the project from a particular area.
+This aim is often more specifically structured as a requirement for contractors awarded certain types of publicly funded projects to recruit a certain proportion of the people working on the project from a particular area.
 Please provide all direct hires and contractors supporting the MM Infrastructure project.